uyuni-project/uyuni-rfc/accepted/00102-upgrade-to-salt-3008.md

 The upstream Salt project is aiming the future 3008.x release (LTS) for Autumn 2024.
 As we want Uyuni and SUSE Manager to align to the latest LTS version from Salt project, we need to prepare the strategy to drive this upgrade.

 Particularly, this new 3008.x LTS release is the first version after [the great module migration](https://salt.tips/the-great-salt-module-migration/), and lot of Salt modules have been purged from the main Salt package in favor of [Salt Extensions](https://github.com/salt-extensions), including for example, the `zypperpkg` and `transactional_update` modules.
+Moreover this new Sal 3008.x release is not working anymore with Python 3.6, which is currently the Python version in SLE15 Basesystem where the classic Salt package resides.

 At this point in time, only few modules have been already migrated to Salt Extensions, a lot of other modules are still waiting at [community-extensions-holding repository](https://github.com/salt-extensions/community-extensions-holding) to be migrated.